-The television inspection of the city sanitary sewer mains also identified that most private sanitary sewer services have no root intrusion.
-Unlike past years, practically all services look "good".
-The Engineering Department has notified all property owners of the condition of their connection to City sewer.
-This is especially important to determine because property owners are responsible for maintenance of their sewer line from their home until it reaches the sanitary sewer main in the street including the connection "wye".
+The television inspection of the city sanitary sewer mains also identified that most private sanitary sewer services have no root intrusion, almost all of the services looked good.
+The

+Engineering Department has notified all property owners of the condition of their connection to sewer main.
+Of all of the sewer connections on the project, only 1 of the services were sent individual pictures that indicated moderate or severe root intrusion.
+This is especially important to determine because property owners are responsible for the maintenance of their sewer line from their home until it reaches the sanitary sewer main in the street including the connection "wye".
 If root intrusion is discovered at the service connections, the Engineering Department has strongly recommended that the property owner have their service televised to see if there are any additional problems along the entire length of the service.

-The City's Public Works Department has sewer televising equipment that allows Sewer Division personnel to feed a camera down a residential sanitary sewer service to investigate problems.
+The City's Sewer Department has sewer televising equipment that allows staff to feed a camera down a residential sanitary sewer service to investigate problems.
 The televising allows City personnel to see if the line is blocked with tree roots, collapsed or blocked with some other obstruction and can determine exactly where the blockage is occurring.
 The ability to televise a sanitary sewer service line has proven invaluable in helping residents determine which corrective action will work best, saving the homeowner and the City time and expense.

 City wide, an ongoing concern that has become more prevalent is the presence of tree roots in private sanitary sewer services.
-In response to this concern, the City Council adopted a policy in 2008 to assist property owners with replacement of failing sanitary sewer service connections.
-This Residential Sanitary Sewer Wye Replacement Program provides that when requested by property owners on the street reconstruction project areas, the City will coordinate sanitary sewer service connection repairs with its contractor.
+In response to this concern, the City Council adopted a policy in 2008 to assist property owners with replacement of failing sanitary sewer service connections which provides a 50/50 cost split to a set maximum for the resident.
+This Residential Sanitary Sewer Wye Replacement Program provides, that when requested by property owners on the street reconstruction project areas, the City will coordinate sanitary sewer service connection repairs with its contractor.
 The cost of the repair is split between the homeowner and the City, with a maximum cost to the homeowner set by the City Council.

-- In 2019 the City Council had set the cost to each property owner at a maximum of \$1,300 per service in anticipation of rising construction costs and deeper depths of the sanitary sewer lines.
-The average way cost in 2019 was just under \$2,200.
-The \$1,300 cap was not reached, therefore property owners were given a credit for the difference. - In 2020 City staff recommends keeping a cap of \$1300 because the actual construction costs will not be known upfront.
-Furthermore, the City's engineering department anticipates very few, if any sewer connections needing replacement.
-If final construction costs for this work are lower than projected, each participating property owner will be refunded the appropriate amount. - Since implementing this program in 2008, over 498 homeowners have participated.
-It is anticipated that participation in 2020 will be minimal.
+- City staff recommends a 2024 cap of \$1700 because the actual construction costs will not be known upfront.
+If the final construction costs for this work are lower than projected, each participating property owner will be refunded the appropriate amount.
+This amount will continue to be evaluated for future projects. - Since implementing this program in 2008, over 507 homeowners have participated.
+It is anticipated that participation in 2024 will be minimal.
 As stated, most services "look good".
-Both street reconstruction projects in these portions of the city, soil conditions are of similar characteristics.
-Due to the high cost of this work, further changes may be necessary for the program to remain fiscally sound, and not further burden the City's Sewer fund.
-Details on the Residential Sanitary Sewer Wye Replacement Program are included in Appendices D1-3.
+In both street reconstruction projects in these portions of the city, soil conditions are of similar characteristics.
+Due to the high cost of this work, further changes may be necessary for the program to remain fiscally sound, and not overly burden the City's Sewer fund.
+Details on the Residential Sanitary Sewer Wye Replacement Program are included in Appendices D1-2.

-If problems are discovered during the televising that require repair beyond the sewer wye and clay pipe (typically less than 10 feet) covered under the Residential Sanitary Sewer Wye Replacement Program, the property owner might have the option to have this work performed by the City's contractor on a time and materials basis, at the property owner's expense.
+If problems are discovered during the televising that require repair beyond the sewer wye and clay pipe (typically less than 10 feet) covered under the Residential Sanitary Sewer

+Wye Replacement Program, the property owner might have the option to have this work performed by the City's contractor on a time and materials basis, at the property owner's expense.